 You will first be directed to a page that will ask pre-screening questions.
 If you are eligible for the clinics current criteria, you will be directed to book an appointment.

-If there are no available appointment times, please complete pre-screening and then go to our page “waitlist”.
+If there are no available appointment times, please complete pre-screening and then go to our page “waitlist”, we will let you know when new appointment times are released.

 FAQs